asvarga/Decaf-LLVM/README.md

 Code generation targets LLVM's IR.
 A first pass Visitor (`Pass1V`) pins a hodgepodge of various information onto AST nodes, like class and method symbol tables, depth/index values, pointers to parents, etc. These are used by the main visitor (`CodeGenV`) which uses LLVM's `IRBuilder`.

-The generated code uses lots of memory loads/stores instead of register operations.
+The generated IR code uses lots of memory loads/stores instead of register operations.
 This is fine because LLVM provides `createPromoteMemoryToRegisterPass` which is self explanatory, and allows us to keep out code-generating code simpler.
+There are lines in `parser.ypp` which can be uncommented to print the generated IR code.

-Finally, the generated object files is linked against `decaffuntime.c` which calls the code's `_$DecafMain` method, which itself calls whichever `main` method is found in the decaf file.
+Finally, the generated object file is linked against `decaffuntime.c` which calls the code's `_$DecafMain` method, which itself calls whichever `main` method is found in the decaf file.
 The generated code is made aware of the runtime's methods through explicit LLVM `declare` statements, rather than using `decaf_runtime.h`.
 See the `decaf` python script for details.